VADITIM/VADITIM/README.md

-# // Vadim Niedental | Emotive Systems Designer
+# // VADITIM | Emotive Systems Designer
+/ Vadim Niedental

 I design the parts of software that make people want to keep touching it.